trueddd/wordle-extended/README.md

 <img src="./screenshots/pic_1.png" height="400" />

-The main reason of making this game and not just playing original is the fact, that original game has one word for to guess for 24 hours.
+The main reason of making this game and not just playing original is the fact, that original game has one word for you to guess each 24 hours.